bslew/antabTr/readme.md

 # Wisdom

 antabTr.py program should be used in the same way as the original antabfs.py program.
-Any preprocessing steps that were possible performed before using antabfs.py should also be performed when using antabTr.py.
+Any pre-processing steps that were possible performed before using antabfs.py should also be performed when using antabTr.py.
 The Makefile scripts makes some of that easier, but using the Makefile pipeline is currently in experimental stage.